OpenAPI Documentation¶

 Describing parameters¶

-It is possible to describe parameters explicitly, using docstrings, or
+It is possible to describe parameters explicitly using docstrings.

 Documenting parameters explicitly¶